 If this concerns you, SafetyWing can help!
 SafetyWing specializes in very affordable and comprehensive medical and travel insurance that is aimed at digital nomads, remote workers, and long-term travelers.
 It costs just $45 USD per 4 weeks!

 To start coverage, you must purchase it after leaving your home country, so we usually buy it as soon as we land at the airport.

 Since using SafetyWing we’ve been reimbursed thousands of dollars when we’ve gotten sick.
 During the pandemic, they’ve even gone as far as to pay for our last-minute flights back to Canada before the border closed!

 The Queenstown Gardens are a beautiful place to explore in Queenstown.
 It’s a place I love to spend time during the summer months to enjoy the warm weather, beautiful flowers, and magnificent views.
-In the winter, it’s about the festivals and beautiful scenery when it snows.
+During winter in New Zealand, it’s about the festivals and beautiful scenery here when it snows.
 The best part is that there are lots of amazing things to do in the Queenstown Gardens that are sure to keep you busy.

 Thanks so much for reading!
 I hope you’re excited to explore the Queenstown Gardens and found this guide helpful!
 If you did then be sure to browse around, this blog is filled with great articles on Queenstown, New Zealand, and other surrounding citites!
 Or check out the few articles I’ve dropped below that I think you might find interesting!